mixu/markdown-styles/readme.md

 ## Acknowledgments

+I'd like to thank the following people for contributing new features:

+- @mixinmax for adding default class names to the table of contents
+- @parmentelat for adding the cascading meta.json logic
+- @AaronJan for contributing a patch that adds support for Windows
+- @joebain for a fix related to using markdown-styles with grunt
-Thanks @xcv58 for dealing with the case where the same header text is used multiple times in the same file!
+- @xcv58 for dealing with the case where the same header text is used multiple times in the same file

-I'd like to thank @parmentelat for adding the cascading meta.json logic (for `v3.0`), @AaronJan for contributing a patch that adds support for Windows (for `v.2.2.0`+) and @joebain for a fix related to using markdown-styles with grunt.
+- @iamdoron for contributing the initial implementation of the Handlebars templating integration

-I'd like to thank the following people for either contributing to markdown-styles directly or making CSS stylesheets available with a permissive open source license:
+I'd like to thank the following people for making CSS stylesheets available with a permissive open source license:

 - the `witex` style is based on [AndrewBelt/WiTeX](https://github.com/AndrewBelt/WiTeX)
-- @iamdoron for contributing the initial implementation of the Handlebars templating integration
 - the `github` style is based on [sindresorhus/github-markdown-css](https://github.com/sindresorhus/github-markdown-css)
 - the `bootstrap3` style was contributed by @MrJuliuss
 - jasonm23-dark, jasonm23-foghorn, jasonm23-markdown and jasonm23-swiss are based on https://github.com/jasonm23/markdown-css-themes by [jasonm23](https://github.com/jasonm23)